-There are two broad types of change that can be made within Salesforce:
+You can make two broad types of change within Salesforce:

-In this article we'll focus on declarative changes, what they are, and how they are made.
+In this article, we'll focus on declarative changes: what they are and how you can make them.

 What is a declarative change?

-Salesforce have a motto of "clicks not code" when it comes to development on the platform.
-This encourages users to minimize code use and instead make changes through the platform UI.
+Salesforce has a motto of "clicks not code" when it comes to development on the platform.
+This approach encourages users to minimize code use and make changes through the platform UI instead.

-These kinds of changes are known as declarative changes, and they form the mainstay of many users customisation of their orgs.
+These kinds of changes are known as declarative changes, and they form the mainstay of many users' customization of their orgs.

 The benefits of declarative development